xaya/xaya_docs/games.md

 made to the game state by a particular block.
 This can then be used to compute the old game state when detaching a block, before attaching a new one.

-Since the moves made in a particular block are archived already by the Xyon daemon as part of the block, they are readily available when detaching the block.
+Since the moves made in a particular block are archived already by the Xaya daemon as part of the block, they are readily available when detaching the block.
 However, it may very well be the case that the forward-processing function `f` is not reversible, because it "destroys" or "overwrites" some